IceCream-Labs/Tiger/ReadMe.md

 # Tiger-7b-Instruct 🐯
 **Tiger-7b-instruct** is a fine-tuned instruct model specifically designed for tasks like product attribute extraction, product detail summarization, and product description & title generation.
+You can download the weights from HuggingFace by clicking [here](https://huggingface.co/icecreamlabs/Tiger-7B-Instruct).
 It was created by **[Icecream Labs](https://www.icecreamlabs.com)** team.

 # Model Details ℹ️
 - Tiger is built by fine-tuning the falcon-7b-instruct model using QLoRA and supervised fine-tuning.
 The context limit is 2K, which is the same as the base model.